 The 2019 Conference will celebrate the 30th Anniversary of WOS and will be held at the Penglais Campus at Aberystwyth University on Saturday 16 November 2019.
-Booking is now open for WOS members - tickets are priced at £30 + small booking fee (the same as in 2018) and for non-members with tickets priced at £35 + small booking fee (again, the same as in 2018).
-We are also offering 10 discounted places at £10 + small booking fee for under 26 year olds.
-Booking is now open for these - proof of age will be required on the day!
-Here's a taste of the programme: 30 years of ornithology in Wales – Iolo Williams; Guillemots: 47 years of research on Skomer – Tim Birkhead; Saving Curlews – Mary Colwell; Question time with Katie-Jo Luxton (RSPB Wales Director), Andy Clements (BTO CEO), Clare Pillman (Natural Resources Wales, CEO), Mark Isherwood AM – chaired by Steffan Messenger (BBC Environment Correspondent); Bardsey Island: wildlife, birds and the work of the Bird Observatory – Steve Stansfield; Optional excursion to Ynyslas and Ynys Hir – organised by WOS on Sunday 17 November (Overnight accommodation available at the University).
+Booking is open for WOS members – tickets are priced at £30 + small booking fee (the same as in 2018) and for non-members with tickets priced at £35 + small booking fee (again, the same as in 2018).
+We have also offered 10 discounted places at £10 + small booking fee for under 26 year olds but these have now sold out.
+Here’s the outline of the programme: 30 years of ornithology in Wales – Iolo Williams; Guillemots: 47 years of research on Skomer – Tim Birkhead; Saving Curlews – Mary Colwell; Question time with Katie-Jo Luxton (RSPB Wales Director), Andy Clements (BTO CEO), Clare Pillman (Natural Resources Wales, CEO), Mark Isherwood AM – chaired by Steffan Messenger (BBC Environment Correspondent); Bardsey Island: wildlife, birds and the work of the Bird Observatory – Steve Stansfield.

 To book tickets, please go to Eventbrite.
 In addition to booking tickets, the Eventbrite website also has maps to direct you to the conference campus and car park and a Visitor’s Parking permit, which you should print out and complete for your car.
 The car park is around 10 minutes walk from the conference centre and there will be a limited amount of disabled parking at the centre itself, where temporary parking will also be available for deliveries etc. Please contact firstname.lastname@example.org if you require this facility.